Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Adversarial Scenario Generation Algorithm

-Starting from line \ref{ln:for1_loop}, we iterate through the original dataset $\datasetorigtrain$.
-Each datapoint $x_{i}$ is a tuple of input scene $s_i$, corresponding renderer latent representation $\nu_i$, and past waypoints $w_P$.
+On line \ref{ln:for1_loop}, we iterate through $M$ random samples of the original dataset $\datasetorigtrain$.
+Each datapoint $x_{i}$ is a tuple of input scene $s_i$, corresponding latent representation $\nu_i$, and past waypoints $w_P$.
 Lines \ref{ln:init_adv}-\ref{ln:init_tuple} describe how we initialize a \textit{new trainable} adversary for each datapoint.
-First, we obtain the latent space representation $\nu_i$ of the datapoint $x_i$ from the differentiable renderer $\render$.
-In line \ref{ln:init_adv}, we initialize a new adversary $\adv$ with random weights $\advparam^{k=0}$, which will be specific to the datapoint $x_i$.
+In line \ref{ln:init_adv}, we initialize a new adversary $\adv$ with random weights $\advparam^{0}$, which will be specific to the datapoint $x_i$.
 Since we train the adversary parameters for $K$ gradient descent steps, we use superscript $k$ to indicate the adversary's parameters at training step $k$.
 Likewise, we index the new adversarially-generated latent representation at each step $k$ by $\bar{\nu}^k$.
-Finally, in lines \ref{ln:init_adv_nu}-\ref{ln:init_tuple}, we initialize a tuple $(\bar{x}, \bar{y})$ that will indicate the adversarially generated datapoint and label.
-They are initialized to the \textit{original} training dataset's values.
+Finally, in lines \ref{ln:init_adv_nu}-\ref{ln:init_tuple}, we initialize a tuple $(\bar{x}, \bar{y})$, which will indicate the adversarially generated datapoint and label, with the \textit{original} training dataset's values.

 The crux of our algorithm is in lines \ref{ln:for2_loop}-\ref{ln:for2_end}, where we perform $K$ gradient update steps to train the adversary $\adv$.
-In each gradient step $k$, we update the adversary parameters to $\advparam^{k}$ using adversarial loss function $L$ and back-propagation (lines \ref{ln:calc_nuk}-\ref{ln:calc_grad}).
+In each gradient step $k$, we update the adversary parameters to $\advparam^{k}$ using loss function $\mathcal{L}$ and back-propagation (lines \ref{ln:calc_nuk}-\ref{ln:calc_grad}).
 In lines 15-19, we store the adversarial tuple $( \bar{x}^k , y_i) $ if it has higher task cost $J$ than the previous best \texttaskcost \space $J^{\star}$.
 Finally, after $K$ gradient steps, we append the best adversarial datapoint $ (\bar{x}, \bar{y}) $ to dataset $\advdataset$ in line \ref{ln:append_data}.
-Crucially, we keep all the network weights frozen during adversarial training, and only adversary parameters $\advparam$ are updated.
-At the end, we have generated a new adversarial dataset, which is augmented with the original dataset to re-train the task model to yield new parameters $\percepparam^{'}, \planparam^{'}$ on line \ref{ln:retrain}.
+Crucially, we only train the adversary parameters $\advparam$ during dataset generation.
+At the end, we have generated a new adversarial dataset, which is augmented with the original dataset to re-train the task model parameters $\percepparam^{'}, \planparam^{'}$ on line \ref{ln:retrain}.
 Our method’s runtime is linear with the size of the dataset but is completely parallelizable since we can train a new adversary for each datapoint in parallel during the \textit{for} loop in line \ref{ln:for1_loop}.